HypestTeam/HypestBot/README.md

 - `!owners`: Manages the owners of the bot.
 Type `!owners help` for more info.
 - `!leave`: Leaves the current channel.
 - `!exit`: Quits the bot.
-- `!seed`: Seeds the challonge bracket provided with the TPS score.
+- `!prepare`: Prepares the challonge bracket provided with the current ranking and also removes banned users.

 #### General Commands